genesiscommunitysuccess/docs/docs/server-reference/notify/email.md

 ```

 The final outgoing emailDistribution with be the merger of the distribution list specified on the Notify message and
-statically defined distributed list specified for any outgoing which messages may be routed too.
+the statically defined distribution list specified for any Gateway which messages may be routed too.